bornlesslabs/technicals/DEPLOYMENT_PLAN.md

     };
     ```
 2. Ensure all dynamic features are compatible with static export (see Next.js docs for limitations).
-3. Test locally: `yarn build && yarn export`
+3. Test locally: `pnpm build && pnpm export`
     - Output should be in the `out/` directory.

 ## 4. Set Up GitHub Actions for Deployment